Exploring the Golden Age of Board Games in our Golden Years

 The Game Store

 A few days later, the disappointment part of not being able to find both new and complex games in a toy store got the better of me.
 I texted Joe.
-"You can find those games at a local game shop if you have on near by.
+"You can find those games at a local game shop if you have one nearby.
 Remember, like TOGIT , in Somerville," he explained.
 TOGIT, stands for The Only Game In Town, the only building my son spent more time in than the public library when he was growing up.
 (Yes, he is a geek... sorry Joe).
-Not being familiar with any in our immediate area, I queried, "Amazon?"
+Not being familiar with any game shops in our immediate area, I queried, "Amazon?"
 "Yep, you could probably get them on Amazon, but Mom, if you have a local game store they could use your support.
 Amazon and online companies make it tough for brick and mortar businesses to stay in business," he said.

 Of course I am a huge supporter of small business shopping, so after another quick internet search and a few clicks to the GPS, I found myself standing with my husband John, who I just call, 'Pep' in the middle of a nearby game store called, Top Deck Games.
 The store was small, reminding me of the very first video shops when VHS tapes were just coming out, before the days of blockbuster and supermarket sized video rental/purchase stores.
-The shelves were stocked from floor to ceiling, and the aisles were tight for two people, much less the three or four 30 somethings walking around.
+The shelves were stocked from floor to ceiling, and the aisles were tight for two people, much less the three or four 30 somethings who were walking around the store.
 I stood for a moment, not knowing what to expect- hoping someone would notice my dis-ease and ask if I needed help.
 But I took a breath and started looking at some of the titles, searching (from memory) for two specific games Joe had said would be good for Pep and I to play.

 Thankfully, after ten minutes or so of tilting my head to the left, as the games are tightly shelved and sideways, like books, (only 1 in 10 faces forward) I walked to the sales desk.
 The playful associate (no pun intended), smiled broadly and seemed eager to help.
 I let him know what games we were looking for.
 One was "out of print," and the other, Splendor, was in stock.
 I relayed the story about Joe trying to teach me Magic all those years ago, and how I was ready to try again to learn.
 "My son said board games are seeing a real resurgence," I bragged.
 He looked me in the eye, "This is the golden age of board games," he stated.